Ethical Standards and Policies

 Responsibilities of Authors

 By submitting a manuscript to NAMES, authors indicate their understanding of and willingness to adhere to the publication standards and publishing regulations of the journal as stipulated in the Publication Policy and the NAMES Style Sheet.
 Failure to adhere to these regulations may be considered sufficient grounds for the immediate rejection of material(s) at any stage of the publication process.
 All materials submitted to NAMES must be the original work of the author(s) and not be under consideration for possible publication elsewhere.
 Any and all forms of plagiarism, including self-plagiarism, are prohibited.
 This prohibition extends to works that were previously or simultaneously published in a different language.
 If discovered, acts of plagiarism will be considered sufficient and necessary grounds for immediate rejection of the relevant submission and/or removal of the publication from the NAMES store of scholarship.
+Prospective authors who have used or plan to use generative artificial intelligence tools or technology (AI-TT) are instructed to read the NAMES Policy Statement in full before manuscript submission.

 Authors are expected to adhere to the international standards of responsible, ethical, research.
 Manuscripts that utilize the data, conceptual framework, graphic illustrations, or words—be they direct or paraphrased— are required to provide complete and accurate citations for the original works from which this intellectual good was taken.
 Authors are solely responsible for securing written permission right to use third party materials before manuscript submission.
 Such material may not be used, in whole or in part, without citing the original source(s).
 Authors who fail to obtain said permissions will be held solely and singularly responsible for any and all potential liabilities.
 Authors must explicitly acknowledge all funding sources.
 Authors who fail to acknowledge such funding or support will be held solely and singularly responsible for or any and all potential liabilities.
 Authors are expected to clearly differentiate personal opinion or conjecture from empirical scientific fact.
 Authors may be expected to provide evidence of their research findings should questions from the NAMES editorship, readership, review board, and/or production team arise.